jeffgerickson/algorithms/README.md

 Please also feel free to submit feature requests and other feedback.

-While you're here, please feel free to download a complete copy of the most recent revision of the book.
+While you're here, please feel free to download a complete copy of the most recent revision of the entire book or any of the individual chapters.
+(The individual chapters are typeset separately, so page numbers are inconsistent with the book, and hyperlinks between chapters don’t work.)

 ---
 ### Additional Materials